Mount Vernon and Fairway: Proposed follow-up

 Journalist Brian Chidester reported the existence of a cassette tape, given by Wilson to photographer Ed Roach, that reveals Wilson's plans for a second fairy tale.
 "According to Roach, the recording features Wilson reciting a narrative about two young girls who get lost in the woods on their way to school.
 Wilson’s daughters, Carnie and Wendy, play the roles of the young girls over a cute musical track."

-"Mount Vernon Farewell"
+"Mt Vernon Farewell"

-In 2021, Wilson included a piano reworking of the fairy tale, titled "Mount Vernon Farewell", on his album At My Piano.
+In 2021, Wilson included a piano reworking of the fairy tale, titled "Mt Vernon Farewell", on his album At My Piano.

 Track listing

-All narration by Jack Rieley, except "Magic Transistor Radio", which was narrated by Rieley, Brian Wilson, and Carl Wilson.
+All narration by Jack Rieley, except "Magic Transistor Radio", which was narrated by Rieley and Brian Wilson.

+Personnel

+Credits from Craig Slowinski, John Brode, Will Crerar and Joshilyn Hoisington.
+Track 1 is replayed several times, while track 5 is replayed near the end of track 6.